- billingsmt.gov

 Host Site Opportunities

 The Community Development Division was designated as an AmeriCorps VISTA Project Site in 2009 as part of the overall homeless initiatives designed through Welcome Home Billings, the City's ten-year plan to impact homelessness.
-Through the Billings Metro VISTA Project (MVP), the City has facilitated VISTA placements with local non-profit organizations to assist in capacity-building efforts to impact poverty and homelessness in the community.
+Through the Billings Metro VISTA Project (BMVP), the City has facilitated VISTA placements with local non-profit organizations to assist in capacity-building efforts to impact poverty and homelessness in the community.

 Becoming a Host Site

-The City is offering partnership opportunities to non-profit organizations to acquire Host Site status through a proposal submission process.
+The City is currently offering partnership opportunities to non-profit organizations to acquire Host Site status through a proposal submission process.
 Organizations may submit a proposal anytime during the year to become a Host Site.
 Host Sites must provide an office space, computer, phone, generalized support and at least weekly supervision to their VISTA members during their year of service.

 Deadlines

-- September 8, 2023 for full-year members beginning service in January / February 2024.
+- January 16, 2026 for full-year members beginning service in August 2026.

-- January 12, 2024 for full-year members beginning service in July / August 2024.
+- October 16, 2026 for full-year members beginning service in March 2027.

 What is Capacity-Building?